amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       each cropped image during the classification network training.
       The improvement here is significant, on imagenet
     - 2018 arxiv
-- Mimicking Very Efficient Network for Object Detection
-    - cvpr 2017
-    - the knowledge is passed through the roi cropped feature for faster-rcnn network.
-- Learning Efficient Object Detection Models with Knowledge Distillation
-    - nips 2017
-    - contribution:
-        - add the class-aware weights on the combined classification loss.
-          The weight for all categories are the same, but different from the background
-          - note, this weighting only applies to the soft loss.
-The original loss is not altered
-          - compared with the non-weighted soft loss, the gain is from 57.4 to 57.7 in VOC; from 50.8 to 51.3 in KITTI.
-        - present a teacher bounded regression loss, that is, if the teacher's regression loss is larger, ignore the teacher's output and student's loss.
-If it is smaller, let the student move towards teacher's performance.
-This is regarded as teh soft regression loss, and the paper always added the normal regression loss.
-          - compared with the non-bounded counterpart, the accuracy is improved from 54.6 to 55.9 in voc; from 48.5 to 50.1 in KITTI.
-    - non-contribution, but adopt existing approaches
-        - for the classification loss, it comebines the soft loss (from the teacher network) and the hard loss (from the ground-truth).
-Note, this is not the contribution.
-        - use the feature map to align from the teacher to the student
-            - one observation is that even the feature dimension is the same, adding a 1x1 conv layer is helpful.
-                - with the adaptive layer, the accuarcy goes from 56.9 to 58 in voc; and 50.3 to 52.1 in KITTI.
-        - with hint, the accuracy on training can be higher, which is kinds of counter-intuitive since it imposes more constraint on the features, which are not related with the ground-truth alignment.
-This might be the problem of optimization capability issue, where hint can help the optimization
-    - experiments
-        - small network is student; large network is the teacher
-            - with different datasets, the accuary improvement can be 3-4 points in terms of mAP@0.5.
-            - For coco metric, the improvement is always around 1 point.
-        - same network, but the network with small input image is student; the network with large input image is the teacher
-            - the distilled student network can achieve comparable with the high resolution netework and is much better than the low resolution network.

 # Dection & Counting
 - Rethinking Object Detection in Retail Stores